tsainez/tsainez.github.io/_posts/2020-05-09-phonetics.md

 comments: true
 ---

 The branch of linguistics that investigates the sounds that make up speech is phonetics.
-Personally?
-I think it's pretty boring, but it's something I should write down for later eventually if I want to learn about linguistics even as a hobby.
-Some people only study phonetics, so I'll have to just get over it's bad taste for now.

 The sounds we use, at the most basic level, can be called **phones**.
-There's a finite amount of them, since we use our vocal tract to make noise and it's not capable of producing an infinite number of noises.

 # Phonetic Transcription
-Since the sixteenth century, we have made efforts to use a universal system for writing down sounds.
+Since the sixteenth century, linguists have made efforts to use a universal system for writing down sounds.
 Today, we use the **International Phonetic Alphabet**, which is commonly abbreviated to **IPA**.
 You can find the alphabet [here](https://en.wikipedia.org/wiki/Help:IPA/English).

 Normally, the transcription is indicated by brackets: the "**b**" sound in "**b**uy" is denoted by [b] The IPA represents speech in **segments**, like the individual [b] phone in the previous example.

 # Making Noise
-Sound is basically just airwaves vibrating really fast in your ear.
-So, in order for us to make speech sounds, we have to vibrate air really fast.
-As you already know, we have a special place on our body just for this: the **larynx**, located at your Adam's apple.
-It houses the **vocal folds** (sometimes referred to as cords) which you use to manipulate the air your lungs provide into speech sounds, and it's also made out of cartilage.
+The **larynx**, located at your Adam's apple, houses the **vocal folds** (sometimes referred to as cords) which you use to manipulate the air your lungs provide into speech sounds, and it's also made out of cartilage.

-As air flows outta the lungs and up the **trachea** (sometimes called windpipe), and into your larynx.
+Air flows from the lungs up into the **trachea** (sometimes called windpipe), and into your larynx.
 As it goes through the vocal cords, which is also called the **glottis**, different *glottal states* are achieved.

 # Glottal States
 The two glottal states are: **voiceless** and **voiced**.